 The credit agreement that supports our commercial paper program has capacity under the revolving credit facility of \$2.0 billion.
 The credit agreement has an accordion feature that provides Cintas the ability to request increases to the borrowing commitments under the revolving credit facility of up to \$500.0 million in the aggregate, subject to customary conditions.
 The maturity date of the revolving credit facility is March 23, 2027.
-As of May 31, 2023, there was no commercial paper outstanding and no borrowings on our revolving credit facility.
-As of May 31, 2022, there was \$261.2 million commercial paper outstanding and no borrowings on our revolving credit facility.
+As of both May 31, 2024 and 2023, there was no commercial paper outstanding and no borrowings on our revolving credit facility.

-Cintas has certain covenants related to debt agreements.
-These covenants limit Cintas' ability to incur certain liens, to engage in sale-leaseback transactions and to merge, consolidate or sell all or substantially all of Cintas' assets.
+Cintas' debt agreements contain certain covenants.
+These covenants limit our ability to incur certain liens and priority debt, to engage in sale-leaseback transactions and to merge, consolidate or sell all or substantially all of Cintas' assets.
 These covenants also require Cintas to maintain certain debt to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) and interest coverage ratios.
 Cross-default provisions exist between certain debt instruments.
 If a default of a significant covenant were to occur, the default could result in an acceleration of the maturity of the indebtedness, impair liquidity and limit the ability to raise future capital.
 Cintas was in compliance with all of the debt covenants for all periods presented.